-- x employment
+- employment

-- x education
+- education

-- x access to goods, services and facilities including larger private clubs and land based transport services
+- access to goods, services and facilities including larger private clubs and land based transport services

-- x buying and renting land or property
+- buying and renting land or property

-- x functions of public bodies, for example the issuing of licenses
+- functions of public bodies, for example the issuing of licenses

 The Equality Act also provides rights to ensure that people are not directly discriminated against or harassed because they have an association with a disabled person.
 This can apply to a carer or parent of a disabled person.
 In addition, people must not be directly discriminated against or harassed because they are wrongly perceived to be disabled.